 Insert with HTML editor

-- Create or edit a message.
+1. Create or edit a message.

-- Click the Image Library button in the bottom left of the message editor.
+2. Click the Image Library button in the bottom left of the message editor.

-- Obtain the URL of the image by locating the image in the image library, hovering over the info arrow and clicking Copy URL.
+3. Obtain the URL of the image by locating the image in the image library, hovering over the info arrow and clicking Copy URL.

-- Copy the image HTML from the window.
+4. Copy the image HTML from the window.

-- Paste the image HTML where you would like the image to appear in the message.
+5. Paste the image HTML where you would like the image to appear in the message.

-Find and replace relative image paths when uploading images
+Find and replace image paths

+If you're coding an email in a third party HTML editor, you can replace relative image paths when uploading images in Cordial.
 This is useful if you've coded an email using relative image paths on your local computer and wish to have all relative paths automatically replaced with absolute paths when uploading.

-- Paste in the HTML code with the relative paths into the message editor.
+1. Paste in the HTML code with the relative paths into the message editor.

-- Click the Insert Image button and then the Upload Image button.
+2. Click the Insert Image button and then the Upload Image button.

-- Select the option to "Automatically find and replace image paths in the template for all uploaded images".
+3. Select the option to "Automatically find and replace image paths in the template for all uploaded images".

-Selecting this option will replace all relative image paths in the message with the absolute paths of the images of the same name in the library.
+4. Selecting this option will replace all relative image paths in the message with the absolute paths of the images of the same name in the library.

 Will be replaced with:

-Note that the relative image paths must be at the root level of the HTML document and not in a nested folder.
+The relative image paths must be at the root level of the HTML document and not in a nested folder.